Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-{\it Proof.} By Theorem \ref{mthmd}, D-graphs of Morse perturbations of $X_9^1$ singularities can have only four values shown in Figs. \ref{DGX921A}, \ref{DGX921B}, \ref{DGX921C}, and \ref{DGX921D}.
-Only the last of them contains a subgraph equivalent to the standard Dynkin diagram of type $E_7$, which necessarily occurs in the D-graph of the function $\Phi$ as the span of seven critical points obtained at the perturbation of the critical point at the origin. $\Box$
+{\it Proof.} By Theorem \ref{mthmdX91}, the D-graphs of Morse perturbations of $X_9^1$ singularities without local maxima can have only four shapes shown in Figs. \ref{DGX921A}, \ref{DGX921B}, \ref{DGX921C}, and \ref{DGX921D}.
+Only the last of these contains a subgraph equivalent to the standard Coxeter-Dynkin graph of type $E_7$, which necessarily occurs in the D-graph of the polynomial $\tilde \varphi$. $\Box$